Hammerill/uMario_Vita/README.md

 Another uMario port to PS Vita.

 ## Controls
-1. D-pad and left stick (last one coming soon) - controls at game and menu.
+- D-pad and left stick (last one coming soon) - controls at game and menu.
-2. Cross - jump at game and accept in menu.
+- Cross - jump at game and accept in menu.
-3. Square - run at game.
+- Square - run at game.
-4. Circle - dismiss at menu.
+- Circle - dismiss at menu.
-5. Start and Select - enter menu at game and dismiss at menu.
+- Start and Select - enter menu at game and dismiss at menu.

 ## Known issues
 1. Sometimes some sounds are really VERY loud.
 2. Sometimes player becomes invincible (those two bugs might be legacy from uMario_Jakowski).
-3. Enemies still spawn higher than they should.
+3. Enemies spawn higher than they should.
 4. High, inaccurate main menu.
 5. No button rebinding (should I really fix this?
 If you would, you can use some plugins for this).
 6. Due to wider screen you can see parts of levels that you normally shouldn't.